Each week the team manager assigns a duty parent to conduct scoring duties. All parents are expected to score.

-- work with the other scorer to determine who will update the score sheet and who will work the clock and the alternating possession arrow
+- work with the other scorer to determine who will update the scores on the iPad and who will run the clock and the alternating possession arrow

-- check regularly with the other scorer during the game to ensure the score sheet and the clock match
+- check regularly with the other scorer during the game to ensure the iPad and the clock match

 - if you have a concern or disagree with the other scorer consult the referees.